Filing a Complaint

 - Handle a complaint where another state, federal or local government agency has primary authority.

 Try to resolve your problem with the company.
 Often you can resolve a dispute by talking to a person in a position of authority at the business, such as a manager or even the company president.
 They want your business and know it is usually easier to resolve a dispute and keep a good customer than it is to find a new one.

 In the case of disputed charges on your credit card bill, you must act quickly to preserve your right to challenge a charge.
 This means not only working with the merchant to rectify the situation, but also notifying the credit card company directly, in writing, within 60 days of the initial billing date.
 More information on how and where to file your dispute should appear on the back of your credit card statement.

 Get more information.
-Before you submit a complaint to OCP, check our list of common consumer issues in our A-Z Consumer Topics.
-Before you take the time to submit a complaint to this agency, identify the appropriate place to report your problem and whether OCP is the designated agency to handle it.
+Before you submit a complaint to Georgia Department of Law's Consumer Protection Unit, check our list of common consumer issues in our A-Z Consumer Topics.
+Before you take the time to submit a complaint to this office, identify the appropriate place to report your problem and whether Georgia Department of Law's Consumer Protection Unit is the designated office to handle it.
 This will help you get your complaint to the right place the first time and avoid delays.

 If the problem involves an allegation of an unfair or deceptive business practice or otherwise falls within our responsibility—and you are still dissatisfied after making every effort to discuss your disagreement with the merchant—send us your complaint, and we will take appropriate action.

 - What?
 Describe as completely as you can the problem you are having with a product or service you purchased, leased or rented.
 Include enough information for us to understand the situation and why you believe it is a problem.
 For example, were you told something that was untrue?
 If so, describe what you were told and why you believe it was untrue.
 Is something defective?
 If so, explain what was wrong.